eaglewangy/Android3D/README.md

 Android3D
 =========

-Android3D is a almost pure native opengl es 2 rending library
+Android3D is a almost pure native opengl es 2 rending library using on Android platform.